Council And Local Authority Compensation Claims

 Schools have a duty of care to ensure their pupils are reasonably safe whilst on their premises.
 However, in some instances, the council could be liable for any injuries your child sustains in a school accident.
 That’s because there are different types of schools that are run by councils, i.e. community schools and some grammar schools.

 In these circumstances, the council has a duty to maintain school premises and ensure the health and safety of pupils so far as is reasonably practicable.
-Should the council fail in their duty of care and your child has an accident and is injured on school grounds, you may have grounds for suing the council for negligence.
+Should the council fail in their duty of care and your child has an accident and is injured on school grounds, you may have grounds to sue the council for their negligence.

 Below are some examples of how the council could be at fault for a school accident: